-We Stories is a new and rapidly growing nonprofit organization that uses the power of children’s literature to create conversation, change and hope in St. Louis and a stronger, more equitable and inclusive future for all.
+We Stories is a rapidly growing nonprofit organization that uses the power of children’s literature to create conversation, change and hope in St. Louis and a stronger, more equitable and inclusive future for all.
 We help families start and strengthen conversations about racism by providing books that feature diverse characters, learning resources for parents, and access to a supportive community.
-Founded in December 2015, we are now working with 360 local families and have an ever-growing waitlist of 600 interested families.
+Founded in December 2015, we are now working with 550 local families and have an ever-growing waitlist and expanding donor base.
 This position would be the first outside hire to help us strengthen our operations so that we can scale rapidly and sustainably and produce greater impact.

 As an organization, we value: